ykumawat/twitter-api-todo-web-071717/README.md

 ## Objectives

 1. Practice working with APIs.
-2. Use a Ruby Gem to interact with an API
+2. Use a Ruby Gem to interact with an API.

 ## Introduction